 The company reported that it has been driving on public roads in Las Vegas since June 16, 2023, although it has been in the city for much longer.
 It expanded its operations to Las Vegas to test, validate and refine its technology in 2019 with a view to launching commercial operations in the future.
 A test fleet of Toyota Highlanders was used to map the area and collect data, while driving autonomously with safety drivers on board.

 In 2020, Zoox opened an office and warehouse in Las Vegas to support its test fleet.
-The company is now expanding those operations and adding nearly 60 square miles of warehouse and office space for its vehicles and growing equipment in the area.
+The company is now expanding those operations and adding nearly 60 square miles of warehouse and office space for its vehicles and growing team in the area.
 The company's workforce, which is spread across multiple locations in California, Nevada and Washington, has grown from 1900 employees to 2200 since the beginning of the year.
 Most of the new hires in Las Vegas are for its “target readiness” team, which focuses on fleet maintenance and charging.

 The Las Vegas launch follows Zoox's rollout on public roads in Foster City, California, in February.
 Zoox, which has a driverless testing permit from the California Department of Motor Vehicles, is also transporting employees in those areas.
 Still, it has yet to open vehicle service to the public.